Contents

 not 🔝

 Negation of a boolean.
-There is no equivalent operator, and currying-based notation should be used for manipulating single values.
+There is no equivalent operator, currying notation should be used for manipulating single values.
 Here is a simple example, though this is often used in conditional statements.

 not(@access bool x) → bool